cameronmcginley/course-dashboard/src/README.md

 ### Deleting Data

 Deleting data, from the "Delete Archived Data" button, is only performed on already archived data.
-This is to prevent deletion of data from our database which has not been transferred to WPD systems.
+This is to prevent deletion of data from our database which has not been transferred to systems.
 Deleting data is done by selecting a date from the prompt, and ALL archived data before and ON this date will be permanently deleted.

-## Account & Login System
+## Account & Login System (Removed in this version)

 ---